By Joanna Rodriguez, Contributing Writer

 5. Nourish Your Body

 Good food does wonders.
 Take seriously the task of nourishing your body.
-Could your mood swings be a result of too much caffeine or sugar?
-Or blood sugar fluctuations from skipping meals?
+Could your mood swings be a result of too much caffeine, food coloring, or sugar?
+Maybe your blood sugar fluctuates from skipping meals?
 Eat well, eat often.
-Get enough protein.
-And enough fat.
+Get enough protein AND enough good fat.
 Get enough healthy carbohydrates.
+Do you need some good recipes?
+Try Kate’s new cookbook: Wholesome Real Food Favorites.

 6. Prioritize Sleep

 The roughest time I’ve ever had emotionally was the few months that my infant daughter was waking frequently at night and not napping during the day.
 I didn’t have the strength to complete normal tasks like doing the dishes or folding laundry.
 I felt helpless.
-Once we got her sleep under control (that’s another topic, for another day!), my world was so much better.
+Once we got her sleep under control (check out Kate’s How I Taught My Baby to Sleep Well From Birth for help with that), my world was so much better.
 Lack of sleep makes everything seem exponentially more difficult.
 If you are in the throes of the sleep-deprived phase of parenting young children, do what you can to get more sleep.
 Find a solution that works for your family.
 Take naps.
 Rest on the couch while the kids play.
 Go to bed early whenever you can.

 7. Remember that you belong to God